davebryson/menta/README.md

 # MENTA
 A *super simple* framework for creating Tendermint (permissioned) blockchain applications.

 But what about [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk) ?
 Good question.
-If you're building a public application or planning to deploy to Cosmos, you should definitely use it.
+If you're building a public facing application or planning to deploy to Cosmos, you should definitely use it.

-Menta is designed primarily for enterprise/permissioned blockchains where there's a need to increase confidence in transactions among parties to the systems.
+Menta is designed primarily for enterprise/permissioned blockchains where there's a need to increase the confidence in transactions among parties to the systems.

 This framework is for:
-* Enterprise blockchains that desire Byzantine Fault Tolerance
+* Enterprise blockchains that desire Byzantine Fault Tolerance. (if it's *not BFT* do you really need a blockchain?)
 * Rapid prototyping and small pilot projects
 * Folks looking to build Tendermint applications not destined for the Cosmos, or
 * Folks just wanting to learn *how* a Tendermint ABCI works